 Qualification and recognition

-On successful completion you will receive CPC32413 Certificate III in Plumbing (Mechanical)
+On completion, apprentices will receive the CPC32413 Certificate III in Plumbing.

 How to apply